scilus/tractometer_website/exampleSite/content/english/ismrm2015/submission_results.md

 ### 2015: Results using Recobundles for segmentation

-These are the results as presented in the original paper (initial data, scoring based on segmentation with **Recobundles**).
+These are the results as presented in Maier-Hein2017 (scoring based on segmentation with **Recobundles**).

-**Please be careful!** Wrong numbers have sometimes been published in papers citing the ISMRM Challenge paper.
-Also, numbers previously contained on this page also presented errors.
-Always refer to this new table.
-They are in accordance with data published in the 2015 paper.
+**Please be careful!** Wrong numbers have sometimes been published in articles citing the ISMRM Challenge.
+Numbers previously contained on this page also presented errors.
+Always refer to this new table, updated as of 2022.
+They are in accordance with data published in 2017.

 <a href="/results_ismrm/submissions_scoring/initial/summary_as_image.png">
     <figure style="float:right">